 These soft buns are so much better than the store-bought and are ideal choice for breakfast if prepared day ahead.
 Those who are not fans of dried fruits should try our hot cross buns packed with white chocolate and hazelnuts which are so yummy.

 Making these cross buns will take some time as you need to rise the dough twice, once it's kneaded and second time when you form the buns.
 Otherwise, they are not complicated to make.

-In this recipe we used basic ingredients such as plain flour, sugar, milk, butter and eggs with addition of buttermilk for extra moistness.
+In this recipe we used basic ingredients such as plain flour, sugar, milk, butter, instant yeast and eggs with addition of buttermilk for extra moistness.
 We added dried cranberries and some grated orange zest for flavour.

 This recipe uses both orange juice and grated orange zest.
 The orange zest is where so much of zesty orange flavour comes from.